 - Collaborating through forums where legislators, policymakers, healthcare professionals and advocates can share ideas for improving the health of Georgia’s women, children and families;

-- Healthy Mothers, Healthy Babies Coalition of Georgia (HMHB) has periodic needs of volunteers (general areas of support are below).
-We are willing to consider fulfilling internship requirements for relevent Master Degree programs.
+Healthy Mothers, Healthy Babies Coalition of Georgia (HMHB) has periodic needs of volunteers (general areas of support are below).
+We are willing to consider fulfilling internship requirements for relevant Master Degree programs.

 Please contact Susan Milne, Operations Manager at (770)451-0020 or email: Susan.Milne@hmhbga.org for more information.

 Founded in 1971 by civil rights icons Rev. Hosea and Juanita T. Williams, Hosea Feed The Hungry and Homeless Food (HFTH), has distributed more than $3 billion in food, clothing, medical, educational, toiletries, furniture and cleaning supplies to 16 Georgia counties, three states, the Philippines, the Ivory Coast and Uganda.
 HFTH prevents homelessness by providing rent, mortgage, and utility assistance, financial literacy and GED classes, distribution of school supplies and book bags to children, annual Christmas children's party, intensive case management and support to programs to teach recipients how to develop small businesses and co-ops while providing leadership training to independent farmers.

 Groups or individuals interested in volunteering can register at https://4hosea.org/volunteers/ for easy access to all year round volunteer opportunities, join special interest volunteer groups and connect with other HFTH volunteers.